-The legend of Da Hong Pao tea
+The Legend of Da Hong Pao

 On the way to the Imperial Exams

 The story starts as follows: In 1385 during the Ming Dynasty, a scholar name Ju Zi Ding was on the way to attend the Imperial exam.
-This exam was at that time the major path to a career as an official.
+This exam was at that time, the major path to a career as an official.

 Unfortunately, on the way to the exams he became ill when he arrived in Wuyishan and wasn't able to continue his journey.

 The monk with healing tea

-The tea honered with an imperial robe
+The tea honored with an imperial robe

 The humble scholar was so grateful that he travelled back to visit the Monk to thank him and ask where he got the tea from that healed him.
-Once arrived at the tea bushes, Ju Zi Ding took of his red robe and wrapped it 3 circles around the tea bush out of gratitude and carried some Da Hong Pao tea in a jar back to the palace.
+Once arrived at the tea bushes, Ju Zi Ding took off his red robe and wrapped it 3 circles around the tea bush out of gratitude and carried some Da Hong Pao tea in a jar back to the palace.
 Since then, the tea is named Da Hong Pao, meaning Big Red Robe in English.